opencv/opencv/modules/core/doc/clustering.rst

 .
 The function
 returns the number of equivalency classes.

 ..
-[Arthur2007] Arthur and S. Vassilvitskii “k-means++: the advantages of careful seeding”, Proceedings of the eighteenth annual ACM-SIAM symposium on Discrete algorithms, 2007
+[Arthur2007] Arthur and S. Vassilvitskii. k-means++: the advantages of careful seeding, Proceedings of the eighteenth annual ACM-SIAM symposium on Discrete algorithms, 2007